AitikGupta/AitikGupta.github.io/about.md

 <hr>

-Over the last few years I've been exploring how technology drives the ecosystems like demand-shaping in e-commerce, payments, C2C marketplace, etc. at established firms.
+I'm a software engineer who's had opportunities to work in a diverse set of domains during my university stretch.. ___objectively amounting to ~10 internships___.

-> I've gained experience by implementing, optimizing and maintaining the backend for gobs of product features.
+> With a passion to solve real-world problems through technology, I have experience in implementing, optimizing and maintaining scalable backend applications.

-My personal projects apply technologies including core CS academia, databases, design patterns, into realtime utilities, and are [open-sourced](https://github.com/aitikgupta).
+My personal projects apply technologies including core CS academia, design patterns, into realtime utilities, and are [open-sourced](https://github.com/aitikgupta).

 ### Did I mention?
 I find Open Source community _truly amazing_, some of my major contributions: